 Like Reebok a decade ago, Adidas decided to forego alternate jerseys during the first year of their new Adizero system.
-This was supposedly to avoid overloading the production line, although the cynics would suggest that this was done for the alternate jersey sales in the second year.
+This was supposedly to avoid overloading the production line, although cynics would suggest that the decision was made to increase jersey sales in the second year.

 But I digress.
 Point is, with a year under Adizero’s belt, the much-awaited alternate jerseys are finally here.
 Let’s take a closer look:

 For its Silver Anniversary, the Anaheim Ducks took notes from its Mighty past and unveiled a retro-inspired alternate.

 This jersey retains most of what we loved from the original Mighty Ducks jerseys, including the bad-ass crest and diagonal hem stripe.
 However, the new black base and teal shoulder yokes make it clear that this design is not a simple replication.
 Additional changes include Ducks logos on each shoulder as well as the bright-orange sticks on the crest.

 Although many were clamoring for the team to bring back the original jerseys, I believe this jersey is an improvement.
 Although admittedly less unique, the black base is sharper and teal shoulder yokes visually balance the large hem.